pypa/cibuildwheel/docs/options.md

 The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by `cibuildwheel`.

+For windows and macos `CIBW_BEFORE_ALL` python interpreter is same as `cibuildwheel` is run.
+For linux it is default interpreter for docker image.

 Platform-specific variants also available:<br/>
  `CIBW_BEFORE_ALL_MACOS` | `CIBW_BEFORE_ALL_WINDOWS` | `CIBW_BEFORE_ALL_LINUX`